OXID-eSales/graph-ql-example-module/README.md

 And the effort is small, if you do it right from the beginning.

+If you use the model classes from the shop to load the data, then you won't need these parameters, because the `load()` method on the model object does not allow you to specify language or shop id (in fact the OXID GraphQl framework handles the language and shop id for you in this case).
+Nevertheless you should specify the parameters in your interface, even if you won't use them in your implementation.
+You might change the implementation later because of performance issues, so you should prepare for this.
+You find an alternative `CategoryDao` called `OxObjectCategoryDao` in the source code that uses the model object from the shop.

 After designing the interface and creating the dao class with empty methods, you should first write a test class for your interface.
 This is called test driven development